huggingface/blog/patchtsmixer.md

 For effective mindshare and to promote open-sourcing - IBM Research joins hands with the HuggingFace team to release this model in the Transformers library.

-In the [HuggingFace implementation](https://huggingface.co/docs/transformers/main/en/model_doc/patchtsmixer), we provide PatchTSMixer’s capabilities to effortlessly facilitate lightweight mixing across patches, channels, and hidden features for effective multivariate time-series modeling.
+In the [Hugging Face implementation](https://huggingface.co/docs/transformers/main/en/model_doc/patchtsmixer), we provide PatchTSMixer’s capabilities to effortlessly facilitate lightweight mixing across patches, channels, and hidden features for effective multivariate time-series modeling.
 It also supports various attention mechanisms starting from simple gated attention to more complex self-attention blocks that can be customized accordingly.
 The model can be pretrained and subsequently used for various downstream tasks such as forecasting, classification, and regression.

 `PatchTSMixer` outperforms state-of-the-art MLP and Transformer models in forecasting by a considerable margin of 8-60%.
 It also outperforms the latest strong benchmarks of Patch-Transformer models (by 1-2%) with a significant reduction in memory and runtime (2-3X).
 For more details, refer to the [paper](https://arxiv.org/pdf/2306.09364.pdf)